IslandForShans/franken/README.md

 ## Adding/Fixing soon

 ### Known Bugs
-- Swap menu still shows all items even if you've already swapped one.
-- Swapped component stays if you remove original component that triggered the swap.
 - On mobile, sidebar doesn't scroll properly and boxes are out O.O.B.

 ### High Priority
-- Make Faction Builder automatically handle swaps and adds (adds complete, swaps are being an issue but nearly done)
 - Make component preview on hover show any added/swapped components
-- Unify Sidebar style in both draft and Faction Builder to match draft sidebar

 ### Low Priority
 - Create FrankenDraz mode option